GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 #### Service objects

-Package `org.gluu.casa.service` of `casa-shared` provides a couple of interfaces that used in combination with method `Utils.managedBean` opens access to key features or information:
+Package `org.gluu.casa.service` of `casa-shared` provides a couple of interfaces that used in combination with method `Utils.managedBean` open access to key features or information:

+- `SndFactorAuthenticationUtils`: Provides helper methods for several 2FA-related tasks.

 - `ISessionContext`: It allows you to obtain information about the current user session: who the logged-in `User` is, and which their `BrowserInfo` settings are.